A simple and healthy salad: Kale Couscous Salad mixed with a lemon vinaigrette makes for a flavorful combination.

 1cupdiced red pepper

 1/4cup lemon juicefreshly squeezed is best

 Salt and pepper

 KALE: Start by removing the thick stems and then very thinly slice (ribbon) the kale.
 The smaller the shreds of kale, the better!
 Once it's all chopped, put it in a colander (or the base of a salad spinner) and give it a quick rinse.
-Next, sprinkle some fine sea salt on top (about 1/2 to 1 full teaspoon) and, using your hands, rub and massage the salt into the kale.
+Next, sprinkle some fine sea salt on top (about 1/2 to 1 full teaspoon) and use your hands to rub and massage the salt into the kale.
 Massage the kale for about a minute and then give it another quick rinse.
 Allow the kale to dry completely before using in the salad or spin in the salad spinner to quickly dry.

-COUSCOUS: Meanwhile, prepare the couscous according to package directions using the water and olive oil.
-(Add water and oil to your smallest pot, bring to a boil, remove, stir in the couscous, cover with the lid, let steam a few minutes, remove lid, fluff couscous with a fork)
+COUSCOUS: Meanwhile, prepare the couscous according to the package directions using water and olive oil.
+Add water and oil to your smallest pot, bring to a boil, remove, stir in the couscous, cover with the lid, let steam a few minutes, remove lid, and fluff couscous with a fork.

 VEGGIES AND FRUIT: Remove the peel and pit of a mango and chop the fruit.
 Remove the stems and seeds of a red pepper and chop that as well.
 Drain and rinse the black beans.
 Remove the skin and pit of an avocado and thinly slice or chop if using.

-DRESSING: in a mason jar, combine all of the dressing ingredients and shake until they are combined.
-Season to taste with salt and pepper, I add 1/4 teaspoon of each.
-(You may need to stir the honey into the dressing and shake it again).
+DRESSING: In a jar with a lid, combine all of the dressing ingredients and shake until they are combined.
+Season to taste with salt and pepper; I add 1/4 teaspoon of each.
+(You may need to stir the honey into the dressing and shake it again.)